Truly Assessing Fluid Intelligence of Large Language Models through Dynamic Reasoning Evaluation: Method

 \subsection{Constructing cognition-inspired abstract reasoning framework}

-Studies of fluid intelligence~\cite{raven2003raven, Carpenter2018, primi2001complexity} indicate that the complexity of a reasoning problem may be related to the types of rules applied in the inductive reasoning process.
-The type of rules refers to different transformations applied to elements.
-Among them, the rule-type hierarchy proposed by Ricardo~\cite{primi2001complexity} represents a relatively comprehensive cognitive framework in psychology.
-This cognitive hierarchy categorizes inductive rule-type as four top-down levels, and for each level they outline several corresponding types of rule variables.
+Studies about fluid intelligence~\citep{raven2003raven, Carpenter2018, primi2001complexity} indicate that the complexity of a reasoning problem may be related to the types of rules applied in the inductive reasoning process.
+Among them, the rule-type hierarchy proposed by Ricardo~\citep{primi2001complexity} represents a relatively comprehensive cognitive framework in psychology.
+This framework categorizes inductive rule-type as four top-down levels, and proves the four levels form a true cognitive hierarchy: as from rule level 1 to 4, people impose qualitatively greater demands on abstraction, working memory, with reaction times and error rates also increasing.
+Therefore this categorization is suitable to assess the human-like fluid intelligence of LLMs.

-According to this cognitive hierarchy, we propose our abstract reasoning framework as shown in Figure~\ref{fig:method_four_level_image}.
+According to this cognitive hierarchy of reasoning rule and corresponding rule variables, we propose our abstract reasoning framework as Figure~\ref{fig:method_four_level_image}.
 For the first-tier framework, we adopt four levels, namely (1) Attribute, (2) Spatial, (3) Sequential, and (4) Conceptual.
 Then, for each cognitive level, we summarize a series of related rule variables related to abstract reasoning tasks.
 Finally, for each rule variable, we design three sets of dynamic case generators to enable fine-grained evaluation of LLMs’ corresponding cognitive reasoning capabilities.
-The detailed dataset table is in Supplementary Materials.
+The detailed dataset table is in Appendix~\ref{appendix:data_detail}.

-\textbf{Level-1: Attribute.} In the attribute level, we follow the operational dimensions identified in cognitive psychology~\cite{primi2001complexity}, dynamically evaluating the reasoning capabilities of LLMs along three key rule types: size, count, and shape.
+\textbf{Level-1: Attribute.} In the attribute level, we follow the operational dimensions identified in cognitive psychology~\citep{primi2001complexity}, dynamically evaluating the reasoning capabilities of LLMs along three key rule types: size, count, and shape.